Onyx-Protocol/Onyx/docs/protocol/specifications/chainkd.md

 ## Introduction

 **ChainKD** is a deterministic key derivation scheme.
-Generated keys are compatible with EdDSA signature scheme and Diffie-Hellman key exchange.
+Generated keys are compatible with the EdDSA signature scheme and with Diffie-Hellman key exchange.

 Features:

-1. Scheme is fully deterministic and allows producing complex hierarchies of keys from a single high-entropy seed.
+1. Fully deterministic and allows producing complex hierarchies of keys from a single high-entropy seed.
-2. Derive private keys from extended private keys using “hardened derivation”.
+2. Can derive private keys from extended private keys using “hardened derivation.”
-3. Derive public keys independently from private keys using “non-hardened derivation”.
+3. Can derive public keys independently from private keys using “non-hardened derivation.”
-4. Hardened and non-hardened public keys and signatures are compatible with [EdDSA](https://tools.ietf.org/html/rfc8032) specification.
-Signing keys are 64-byte strings, the format used in [NaCl](https://nacl.cr.yp.to/sign.html) function `crypto_sign`.
+4. Hardened and non-hardened public keys and signatures are compatible with the [EdDSA](https://tools.ietf.org/html/rfc8032) specification.
+Signing keys are 64-byte strings, the format used in the [NaCl](https://nacl.cr.yp.to/sign.html) function `crypto_sign`.
-5. Variable-length string selectors instead of fixed-length 31-bit integer indices.
+5. Derivation with variable-length string selectors instead of fixed-length 31-bit integer indices.
 6. Short 64-byte extended public and private keys without special encoding.
-7. No metadata: an extended key carries only an additional 32-byte salt that allows sharing public key without revealing child public keys.
+7. No metadata: an extended key carries only an additional 32-byte salt that allows sharing a public key without revealing its child public keys.
 8. Privacy: extended key does not reveal neither its place in the hierarchy, nor the manner of derivation (hardened or non-hardened).

 Limitations:

-1. Depth of non-hardened derivation is limited to 2<sup>20</sup> (more than million levels).
+1. Depth of non-hardened derivation is limited to 2<sup>20</sup> (more than a million levels).
 2. Number of distinct root keys or hardened public keys is 2<sup>250</sup>, half of the keyspace allowed in EdDSA.
 3. Number of distinct non-hardened public keys is 2<sup>230</sup>.